keverw/mailkit/readme.md

 * **attachments** - An array of attachment objects.
 See attachment fields for more details.
 * **envelope** - optional SMTP envelope, if auto generated envelope is not suitable **messageId** - optional Message-Id value, random value will be generated if not set.
 Set to false to omit the Message-Id header
+**encoding** - optional transfer encoding for the textual parts (defaults to "quoted-printable")

+All text fields (e-mail addresses, plaintext body, html body) use UTF-8 as the encoding.
+Attachments are streamed as binary.

 **Layout:**